Rational function approximation with normalized positive denominators: Conclusion

 \section{Conclusion}

-Rational function approximation has been well-studied for functions without noise and is well-known to have better properties than polynomial approximation.
+Rational function approximation has been well-studied for functions without noise and is known to have similar theoretical convergence properties to polynomial approximation.
 However, few attempts have been made to guarantee pole-free approximations.
-Poles typically have been treated as a necessary by-product of rational functions, and the preventative measures to avert poles are methods to detect poles \cite{poles_who_cares, poles_who_cares_2} or attempt to stabilize the fit \cite{stablized_sk_algorithm, robust_pade_svd}.
+Poles typically have been treated as a necessary by-product of rational functions, and the preventative measures to avert poles are methods to detect poles \cite{poles_who_cares_2, poles_who_cares} or attempt to stabilize the fit \cite{stablized_sk_algorithm, robust_pade_svd}.

 The AAA algorithm \cite{AAA}, presented by the works of Nakatsukasa, S\'ete, and Trefethen, represents the current gold-standard method to perform rational function approximation.
 Indeed, we do not claim that our algorithm can beat the AAA algorithm overall.
-However, as the original AAA paper writes, "The fact is that the core AAA algorithm risks introducing unwanted poles when applied to problems involving real functions on real intervals".
-Moreover, a recent paper published in 2023 by Huybrechs and Trefethen \cite{poles_who_cares} writes, "the appearance of unwanted poles in AAA approximants is not yet fully understood".
+However, as the original AAA paper writes, `The fact is that the core AAA algorithm risks introducing unwanted poles when applied to problems involving real functions on real intervals'.
+Moreover, a recent paper published in 2023 by Huybrechs and Trefethen \cite{poles_who_cares} writes, `the appearance of unwanted poles in AAA approximants is not yet fully understood'.
+Our experiments show that the unwanted poles can appear even in simple examples.

 In this paper, we take an alternative route and put poles at the forefront of our method by guaranteeing rational polynomials with no poles in an interval on the real line.
-This is performed using the Bernstein polynomials and normalized coefficients to force strict positivity in the denominator.
-This represents a restricted class of rational functions and thus requires extra degrees of freedom to reach similar accuracy to traditional rational approximation methods.
-However, our method benefits from the compact representation and reduction in Runge's phenomenon from rational functions while maintaining the stability given by polynomial approximation.
-Thus making our method particularly well suited for noisy data, a situation in which traditional rational approximation methods continually produce poles.
+This is performed through Bernstein polynomials and normalized coefficients to force strict positivity in the denominator.
+This represents a restricted class of rational functions and thus requires extra degrees of freedom to reach the accuracy of traditional rational approximation methods.
+Yet, the $\mathcal{R}(n,n)$ rational Bernstein denominator numerically displays the expected $\mathcal{P}(2n)$ convergence rate.